EDUCBA

 Inverse of a 4X4 Matrix 2-4

 Step 4: Close the parentheses to complete the formula and Press Ctrl + Shift + Enter key to convert this formula into an array formula.
-Remember, this formula is developed in a way that is compatible with arrays only.
+Remember, this formula is developed in a way compatible with arrays only.

 Inverse of a 4X4 Matrix 2-5